 Technology should be simple, integrated, and transparent

 When we talk about technology, people get very creative and excited.
 Especially non-tech guys.
-I have heard a million strange ideas in this space, including how to use voice recognition, OCR, eye retina based authentication, and other fictional stories.
+I have heard a million strange ideas in this space, including how to use voice recognition, OCR, eye retina-based authentication, and other fictional stories.

-If you want to enter this business, my humble suggestion for you to keep your tech simple, something a 6-year-old can use.
+If you want to enter this business, my humble suggestion is for you to keep your tech simple, something a 6-year-old can use.
 Don’t get adventurous with AI, ML and other emerging technologies.
 The new-fangled tech will make your tech stack complicated.
 Most users know how to use WhatsApp and Amazon.
 Ensure your UI is comparable to the much-used apps.
 Distiman ensured the retailer app is a three-click UI and succeeded immensely.

-Other essential things are integrated tech (more about that in next point) and a transparent UX that gives the user all inputs wrt pricing, availability, and delivery status.
+Other essential things are integrated tech (more about that in the next point) and a transparent UX that gives the user all inputs wrt pricing, availability, and delivery status.

 It’s not only the retailer app – digitally transform the whole stack

-Other popular misconceptions are that B2B eCommerce is about the app for retailers and that the backend runs entirely on excel sheets.
+Other popular misconceptions are that B2B eCommerce is about the app for retailers and that the backend runs entirely on Excel sheets.
 The retailer app is just the tip of the iceberg.

 You cannot deliver value to retailers if your whole supply chain and distribution stack are not digital.
 You can’t just build a retailer app and expect to be in business.
 It would be best if you had a full-stack solution like Bizom.